 What the price includes:

-Outward flights from Heathrow to Tromsø via Oslo with SAS (to be confirmed), all transfers in Tromsø, seven night full board cruise in a twin porthole cabin with private facilities, the services of your guides during the cruise and wildlife checklist.
+Return flights from Heathrow to Tromsø via Oslo with SAS, all transfers in Tromsø, seven night full board cruise in a twin inside cabin with private facilities, the services of your guides during the cruise and wildlife checklist.

 In Tromsø in January, temperatures range from -5.6 to -1.3°C, with an average of -3.5°C. There is a 50% chance of snow each day, with a monthly average of 4.4 inches, which is roughly double the amount of precipitation that we get in the UK in this month.